 Content marketing is one of the most effective forms of online marketing today.
 In a world where 200 million people are using ad blocking software, traditional display ads just aren’t as effective as they used to be.
 When you consider that content marketing costs 62% les than outbound marketing, yet generates three times the leads, it’s easy to see why so many brands are turning to it today.

 But, just because you can do something a certain way, doesn’t mean you should.
 And just because you’re doing it, doesn’t mean you’re doing it right.
 Even if you’ve done a fair amount of homework ahead of time, there are some missteps you’ll want to avoid from the start.
-If you’ve already made one or more of these mistakes, don’t panic.
+If you’ve already made one or more of these common mistakes, don’t panic.
 There’s time to adjust your approach and see results.

 1. Skipping a Documented Content Strategy